skanjo/samer.kanjo.net/src/blog/jq-cheat-sheet.md

 tags: 'Cheat Sheet'
 ---

+Learn essential commands for filtering, transforming, and manipulating JSON data with this quick reference guide.
+Perfect for developers and data analysts working with JSON!

+---

+jq is a lightweight and flexible command-line JSON processor.
+It allows for filtering, transforming, and manipulating JSON data.

 ## General Usage

 ### Pretty Print

 Reformat the content of a file to include uniform indentation and new lines to make the JSON content easier to read.
 The `.` is the identity filter which produces the input as output and unchanged.
 By default `jq` pretty prints output so this is a convenient way to pretty print ant content.